johannschopplich/cacao-kit-backend/README.md

 - Add the new block to the [`blocks` field](./site/blueprints/fields/blocks.yml) blueprint.
 - Finally, follow the block guide [in the Cacao Kit frontend](https://github.com/johannschopplich/cacao-kit-frontends#how-to-add-a-new-block).

+> ℹ️ If the new block contains a `files` field, make sure to follow the [`toResolvedBlocks()` field method guide](https://github.com/johannschopplich/kirby-headless#toresolvedblocks) if you want to resolve image UUIDs to file objects on the server.

 ### Deployment

 > ℹ️ See [ploi-deploy.sh](./scripts/ploi-deploy.sh) for exemplary deployment instructions.